iamsadiashakil/PatientApp/README.md

 # Patient App

-The **Patient App** is a healthcare management application designed to assist Patient’s Healthcare Representative in managing the health and well-being of their patients.
+The **Patient App** is a healthcare management application designed to assist Patient’s Healthcare Representative / Proxy in managing the health and well-being of their patients.
 The app enables Healthcare Representatives to seamlessly communicate with healthcare professionals and access medical records, ensuring that patients receive the best possible care.

 ## Features